 - You will be expected to submit your thesis within 6 years.

 If you are a member of staff at the IoPPN you may be eligible for a discount on fees.
-Please contact the Postgraduate Research Administrator for more information.
+Please contact the Postgraduate Research Team for more information.

 Please note that tuition fees are subject to an annual increase of up to 5%.
 For more information, see the Fees webpage.